How to perform WebView Browser Testing

 Testing on Real Browsers and Devices

-To prepare software for the real world, tests must be run on real mobile devices (iOS, Android, Windows, etc.) You cannot accurately identify all bugs without testing apps in real user conditions, and that is where BrowserStack comes in.
+To prepare software for the real world, tests must be run on real mobile devices (iOS, Android, Windows, etc.) You cannot accurately identify all bugs without testing apps in real user conditions, and that is where cloud testing solutions like BrowserStack come in.

-BrowserStack’s real device cloud offers thousands of real mobile devices from major vendors and manufacturers for app testing (manual and automated).
-Each device is loaded with real operating systems – multiple versions of popular operating systems.
+BrowserStack’s real device cloud offers 3500+ real mobile devices from major vendors and manufacturers for app testing (manual and automated).
+Each device is loaded with real operating systems and multiple versions of popular operating systems.

 Essentially, QAs can access thousands of popular mobile device-OS combinations to test their app.
 They don’t have to worry about buying and updating devices and installing software.
 They just need to sign up for free, choose the required device-OS combination and start testing their app.